-Rectus femoris is one of the four quadriceps muscles.
-The other quadriceps muscles are vastus medialis, vastus lateralis, and vastus intermedius.
-Of these four muscles, rectus femoris is the most superficial and is the only to cross both the hip and knee joints; the others cross only the knee.
-The various functions of this muscle give personal trainers important considerations to take into account when facing postural distortions or knee/hip pain.
+Rectus femoris is the most superficial of the four quadriceps muscles, meaning it is located closest to the skin, above the other three The other quadriceps muscles are vastus medialis, vastus lateralis, and vastus intermedius.
+Of these four muscles, rectus femoris is the only one to cross both the hip and knee joints; the others cross only the knee.
+The various functions of this muscle give personal trainers important programming considerations to take into account when facing postural imbalances or knee/hip pain as well as maximal strength and endurance training.

 Origin and Insertion